Bobby Flay

-Robert William Flay (born December 10, 1964), is an American celebrity chef, restaurateur, and reality television personality.
+Robert William Flay (born December 10, 1964) is an American celebrity chef, food writer, restaurateur, and television personality.
 Flay is the owner and executive chef of several restaurants and franchises, including Bobby's Burger Palace, Bobby's Burgers, and Amalfi.
-He has worked with Food Network since 1995, which won him four Daytime Emmy Awards and a star on the Hollywood Walk of Fame.
+He has appeared on Food Network since 1995, which won him four Daytime Emmy Awards and a star on the Hollywood Walk of Fame.

 Early life

-Flay was born on December 10, 1964, in New York City to Bill and Dorothy Barbara (McGuirk) Flay.
-He was raised on the Upper East Side neighborhood of Manhattan.
+Flay was born on December 10, 1964, in New York City, to Bill and Dorothy Barbara (McGuirk) Flay.
+He was raised on the Upper East Side of Manhattan.
 He is a fourth generation Irish American and was raised Catholic, attending denominational schools.

 At age 8, Flay asked for an Easy-Bake Oven for Christmas.
 His father thought that a G.I.
-Joe would be more gender-appropriate.
+Joe would be more appropriate.
 Despite his father's objections, he received them both.